|

 Is Shopping Safe in Ho Chi Minh City?

 Yes!
-Shopping is safe in Ho Chi Minh City and quite fun for a lot of travellers who come here looking for the thrill of the bargain!
-My suggestion is to do your due diligence before coming so that you have an understanding of what is a fair price for some things.
-My tips for bargaining is to not pay more than ⅔ of the starting price the vendor offers.
+Shopping is safe in Ho Chi Minh City and quite fun for a lot of travelers who come here looking for the thrill of the bargain!
+I suggest doing your due diligence before coming so that you understand what a fair price is for some things.
+My tip for bargaining is not to pay more than ⅔ of the vendor’s starting price.
 Also, always be willing to walk away from the deal!

 Staying Safe in Ho Chi Minh City by Avoiding Taxi Scams

 Before famous apps like Grab and Uber, Vietnamese and foreigners in Ho Chi Minh City relied heavily on Taxi Cabs.
-This led to a lot of Vietnamese and Foreigners being ripped off by illegitimate drivers and companies.
-Today there are only two companies we recommend when using a taxi cab and those two are Mai Linh and Vina Sun.
+This led to many Vietnamese and Foreigners being ripped off by illegitimate drivers and companies.
+Today, there are only two companies we recommend when using a taxi cab, and those two are Mai Linh and Vina Sun.
+But, these days it’s best for you to download the Grabapp onto your phone and just use that while travelling!

-Even though these are great companies with a decent reputation, things aren’t always perfect so you need to be aware of a few common taxi scams.
-The first scam would be the classic “drive around” where the taxi will add some distance to the drive by going the long way to get to your destination.
-You can avoid this by opening up google maps on your phone to be aware of where your driver is taking you.
+Even though these are great companies with a decent reputation, things aren’t always perfect, so you need to be aware of a few common taxi scams.
+The first scam would be the classic “drive around,” where the taxi will add some distance to the drive by going the long way to get to your destination.
+You can avoid this by opening Google Maps on your phone to be aware of where your driver is taking you.

 Another Taxi Scam to be aware of would be the broken meter, which means the meter starts moving at a very quick rate of speed.
-Last but not least, is the luggage highjack.
-This scam happens if a taxi driver tries to refuse giving luggage back if a customer does not pay the exorbitant amount of money the taxi driver is trying to scam them for.
-To avoid that type of situation, I never keep my truly important things in luggage that is too far away from me when I get into a taxi.
+Last but not least is the luggage highjack.
+This scam happens if a taxi driver tries to refuse to give luggage back if a customer does not pay the exorbitant amount of money the taxi driver is trying to scam them for.
+To avoid that type of situation, I never keep my important things in luggage that is too far away from me when I get into a taxi.

 Watching Out for Pickpockets in Tourist Areas

-I am sure the feeling when someone steals your possessions without your knowing is really upsetting.
-It does happen at many places in Ho Chi Minh city, especially in crowded places including Nguyen Hue Walking Street, Bui Vien Walking Street, shopping centers, Ben Thanh market, or public transportation.
-The pickpockets take advantage of the cramped distance of crowded places to quietly sneak into your pocket, purse, or bag.
+I am sure the feeling when someone steals your possessions without your knowledge is really upsetting.
+It does happen in many places in Ho Chi Minh City, especially in crowded places, including Nguyen Hue Walking Street, Bui Vien Walking Street, shopping centers, Ben Thanh Market, and public transportation.
+Pickpockets take advantage of the cramped distance of crowded places to quietly sneak into your pocket, purse, or bag.

 Bag and Phone Snatching while on the Streets

-From my perspective, robberies are the most dangerous risk in Ho Chi Minh city.
-Not only foreign tourists but also Vietnamese residents are often victims of bag or phone snatching by thieves on motorbikes.
+From my perspective, robberies are the most dangerous risk in Ho Chi Minh City.
+Foreign tourists and Vietnamese residents are often victims of bag or phone snatching by thieves on motorbikes.
 This only takes a few seconds, you won’t have enough time to react promptly and protect your assets.
 This can happen anywhere, at any time.
-Maybe it comes when you’re walking on the road, driving on the motorcycles, getting out of the car or buying something from street vendors.
+Maybe it comes when you’re walking on the road, driving on a motorcycle, getting out of the car, or buying something from street vendors.

-The way Vietnamese people apply to prevent losing property is to avoid using their bag or phone while standing on the street, where bags with a strap across their chest and staying aware of their surroundings.
+The way Vietnamese people prevent losing property is to avoid using their bags or phones while standing on the street, where bags with straps cross their chest, and stay aware of their surroundings.
 Try to limit using smartphones while traveling on the road when it is not needed.
-If you need to use your phone, be sure to be away from the street and standing on part of the sidewalk that is not easy to get to for a motorbike.
-If you have some valuable assets such as watches, necklaces or bracelets, my advice for you is not to bring it with you when traveling to Vietnam.
-Of course wearing your wedding ring is okay and no cause for alarm but there isn’t anything to gain from bringing fancy jewelry on your vacation to a developing country.
+If you need to use your phone, be sure to be away from the street and standing on the part of the sidewalk that is not easy to get to for a motorbike.
+If you have some valuable assets such as watches, necklaces, or bracelets, I advise you not to bring them with you when traveling to Vietnam.
+Of course, wearing your wedding ring is okay and no cause for alarm, but there isn’t anything to gain from bringing fancy jewelry on your vacation to a developing country.
 Robbers often pay attention to valuable things that catch their attention quickly, so it’s best to avoid putting yourself in this situation.

 Back of the Bike Tours does a great job in this Video of Showing you How To Stay Safe in Ho Chi Minh City

-At the end of the day, I have lived in Ho Chi Minh City my whole life and I am proud to be from here.
+At the end of the day, I have lived in Ho Chi Minh City for over a decade, and I am proud to be from here.
 I don’t feel scared or threatened.
-My country and people are beautiful even if in the big city you always need to be aware and to be careful.
-If Vietnam is one of the destinations on your travel plan, I think you shouldn’t miss Ho Chi Minh city.
+This country and its people are beautiful; but you must always be aware and careful in a big city.
+If Vietnam is one of the destinations on your travel plan, I think you shouldn’t miss Ho Chi Minh City even if you are on limited time just 12 hours in Saigon might be enough for most people.
 It is an interesting place with a unique cultural and culinary richness that you can’t find anywhere else in the world.

 Similar Posts